abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

     ..  only:: html

         This would limit the search to maximum two neighbors in the same neighborhood.
-Don't forget that neighbors are feasible solutions, so in case of minimization once the solver finds a neighbor (i.e. a feasible solution), it changes the model to exclude solutions with the same objective value.
+Don't forget that neighbors are feasible solutions, so once the solver finds a neighbor, it changes the model to exclude solutions with the same objective value.
 See the section :ref:`golomb_ruler_optimization_how` to refresh your memory if needed.
 Thus, the second solution found can only be better than the first one.
 When the solver finds 2 solutions (or when the whole neighborhood is explored), it stops and starts over again with the best solution.